 However, as the Military Times reported, antipsychotics are now garnishing more attention among PTSD sufferers who feel that therapy or antidepressants do not provide effectivity.

 And because there are so few drugs to try, antipsychotics have received special attention over the past couple of years.

-Despite guidelines at the Veterans Affairs and Defense departments warning about using antipsychotics as a main treatment, former military soldiers are doing it anyway, especially for severe cases.
+Despite guidelines at the Veterans Affairs and Defense departments warning about using antipsychotics as first-line treatment, former military soldiers are doing it anyway, especially for severe cases.

 With antipsychotics being the center of debates among clinical psychologists who treat PTSD, clinical researchers decided to test out the drug class and find out just how effective are them.